TTCDist: Fast Distance Estimation From an Active Monocular Camera Using Time-to-Contact

-Our implementation is prototyped in Python 3.8 using standard scientific Python libraries with all processing done on a CPU.
-Numba is used to accelerate a few critical sections such as the affine tracker and the computation of integrals over time \cite{numba2015}.
-Two threads on a Intel$^\text{\textregistered}$ Core$^\text{TM}$ i7-6820HQ laptop processor were used to perform all computations.
+Our implementation is written in Python 3.8 using standard scientific Python libraries.
+Numba is used to accelerate critical sections \cite{numba2015}.
+One thread on an Intel$^\text{\textregistered}$ Core$^\text{TM}$ i7-6820HQ laptop processor was used to perform computations.

-The open-source VINS-Mono and ROVIO implementations provided by their respective authors were used for comparison \cite{qin2018vins, bloesch2015robust, bloesch2017iterated}.
-VINS-Mono was configured to output poses at 90 Hz (the camera frame-rate), however it produced poses only at 80 Hz.
+The open-source VINS-Mono and ROVIO implementations were used for comparison \cite{qin2018vins, bloesch2015robust, bloesch2017iterated}.
+VINS-Mono was configured to output poses at 90 Hz (the camera frame rate), however, it produced poses only at 80 Hz.
 ROVIO was configured to produce poses at 90 Hz.

-As another source of comparison we used the standard AprilTag 3 \cite{krogius2019iros} library with the 36h11 tag family to detect AprilTags and their corner locations.
-The corners were used to solve the Perspective-n-Point problem to recover the tag's location in the current frame.
+As another source of comparison, we used the AprilTag 3 \cite{krogius2019iros} library to detect 36h11 tags.
+The corners were used to solve the Perspective-n-Point problem to recover a tag's location in the current frame.